bbl-Laobu/CustomBackIconDemo/README.md

 }
 ```

-As a page implements the property, we can now inject the requested style into the constructor of our page thereby providing a Back Button Style at creation time.
+We then make our pages inherit from this interface and implement the property whenever we want to influence the style of the Back Button.
 ```csharp
 public partial class MenuPage : ContentPage, INavigationActionBarConfig {